starknet-edu/starknet-cc-ctf-challenges/README.md

 - Following the structure of the examples should solve most of the issues.

-- For any question, please feel free to reach out to me @ amanusk on Tg or open an issue here
+- For any question, please feel free to open an issue on this repo